Ultimate Travel Guide to Vietnam

 Dong Hoi

-The seaside town of Dong Hoi is one of the best-kept secrets on the Vietnamese coast in North Central Vietnam.
+The seaside town of Dong Hoi is one of the best-kept secrets on the Vietnamese coast in North Central Vietnam and the gateway to Phong Nha.
 It clings to the banks of the Nhat Le River, with unspoiled beaches to the north and south.
 Various transport options are available to get to Dong Hoi.

 Central Vietnam Itinerary